varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-react.md

 );
 ```

 And that's it.
-As long as your component uses the deepstream-react mixin, all changes to its state will be persisted and synced by deepstream.
+Just write your react-components as usual, all changes will be persisted and synced via deepstream.

 ```javascript
 var SyncedInput = React.createClass({